Skip to content

 Priority draft

-The Missing Infrastructure Layer for World-Model AI
+The Missing Infrastructure Layer for Reliable AI Agents

 Foundation models are not enough for real-world agency.
 The next category is the infrastructure around them: state, memory, simulation, routing, and evaluation.Linked signals: subagent-fleet / embenx